South Australia LNG import project lines up floating terminal

 Venice has signed a term sheet with a "leading global independent LNG (liquefied natural gas) ship owner and operator from Europe" and expects to complete a time charter agreement in the coming weeks, Managing Director Kym Winter-Dewhirst said in a statement, without naming the ship owner.

+Venice said it could reach around 160 PJ a year of capacity in its second or third year of operation, depending on the market.

+"We are making significant advances with offtake customers," Venice Energy's spokeswoman said.

-Pending approvals from the South Australian government, Venice aims to make a final investment decision on the project, expected to cost around A$200 million ($155 million), in late 2021.
+Pending approvals from the South Australian government, Venice aims to make a final investment decision on the A$200 million ($155 million) project in late 2021.
+Construction is expected to take around 12 months.

 ($1 = 1.2942 Australian dollars)